 Management of Health and Safety at Work Regulations 1999

-Employers are required to conduct thorough risk assessments to identify potential hazards, including work-related stress.
-They must take steps to prevent or control these risks to protect employees' health and safety.
+• Employers are required to conduct thorough risk assessments to identify potential hazards, including work-related stress, and take steps to prevent or control these risks.

-The MHSWR also mandates that employers have procedures in place to deal with emergencies, which can include situations where stress levels become unmanageable.
+• The MHSWR also requires employers to establish procedures for managing emergencies, including situations where stress levels become unmanageable.

 The Working Time Regulations Act 1998

-The Working Time Regulations Act 1998 (WTR) sets limits on working hours and provides entitlements designed to protect employees from overwork and undue stress.
+Overview: The Working Time Regulations Act 1998 (WTR) establishes limits on working hours and provides entitlements to safeguard employees from overwork and undue stress.

-The Act also places additional restrictions on night work, limiting it to an average of eight hours in any 24-hour period.
+• The Act imposes additional restrictions on night work, limiting it to an average of eight hours within any 24-hour period.

 Employer Responsibility for Employee Well-being